-“We want to halve the pain of a million people, then halve it again, and again.”
+“We want to halve the pain of a billion people, then halve it again, and again.”

 We’ll do this by helping patients and clinicians to better understand the science of pain, what works, and what we can all control .

 Pain doesn’t just affect the person suffering the pain.
 It affects their family, their friends, and their community.
-By Halving the Pain of 1 million people, we not only change a million lives, we change our society.
+By halving the pain of one billion people, we not only change millions of lives, we change our society.”

 Dr Dan Bates